-■ Conflicts of interest involving corporate officers and Senior Management
+Conflicts of interest involving corporate officers and Senior Management

 The Company maintains normal relations with all its subsidiaries in its day-to-day management of the Group.
-It also receives strategic advice from Euris, its overall controlling company, of which Jean-Charles Naouri is Chairman and majority shareholder.
-Euris provides permanent advisory services on strategy and development (by a team of 15 people), on terms that are contained in an agreement dated 5 September 2003, approved by the Annual General Meeting under the procedure applicable to related-party agreements and commitments, as were the subsequent amendments to that agreement.
+It also receives strategic advice from Euris, its overall holding and controlling company, of which Jean-Charles Naouri is Chairman and majority shareholder.
+Euris provides permanent advisory services on strategy and development (currently by a team of 15 people), on terms that are contained in an agreement dated 5 September 2003, approved by the Annual General Meeting under the procedure applicable to related-party agreements and commitments, as were the subsequent amendments to that agreement.
 Pursuant to an amendment dated 14 March 2017, authorised by the Board of Directors which met on 6 March 2017 and following a review and an unanimous favourable opinion by the Audit Committee and approval at the Annual General Meeting of 5 May 2017, the term of the agreement, renewed from 2017 under the same invoicing terms and conditions, was extended by three years.
 A clause was added to provide for an annual review of the amount invoiced to the Company based on the changes in Euris' costs for providing strategic support and on the portion of costs allocated on the basis of the cost-sharing formula.
-As part of the review procedure described below, the Audit Committee expressed a unanimously favourable opinion on entering into this amendment after reviewing the reports from financial experts and after obtaining independent expert advice confirming the pertinence of the cost-sharing method used and its suitability for the engagement as well as legal opinions to the effect that renewing the agreement was in the Company's interest, as was the decision to extend its length by three years.
+As part of the procedure for reviewing agreements with related parties described below, the Audit Committee expressed a unanimously favourable opinion on entering into this amendment after reviewing the reports from financial experts and after obtaining independent expert advice confirming the pertinence of the cost-sharing method used and its suitability for the engagement as well as legal opinions to the effect that renewing the agreement was in the Company's interest, as was the decision to extend its length by three years.
 The findings of the independent expert were brought to the attention of the shareholders at the Annual General Meeting of 5 May 2017.
-Under the terms of the agreement, the amount paid by the Company to Euris in 2019 for that year was €870,000 excluding VAT, versus €760,000 excluding VAT paid in 2018 (see Statutory Auditors' report on related-party agreements).

 The Audit Committee was called upon to consider the renewal of the strategic advisory services agreement as from 2020 on unchanged terms and conditions.
-In January 2020, the Committee reviewed the benefits of renewing the agreement for Casino and assessed whether it qualified as an arm's length agreement under the new procedure adopted by the Board of Directors on 12 December 2019.
+In January 2020, the Committee reviewed the benefits of renewing the agreement for Casino.
 As a result of its review and based on expert advice, the Committee concluded that the agreement qualified as arm's length (see below, Regular review by the Audit Committee of arm's length agreements entered into by the Company pursuant to Article L. 225-39, second paragraph, of the French Commercial Code).